isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-About Law and Order .md

 *The Law of the Straits Settlements* was first published in 1915, followed by a second edition in 1931.
 It was reprinted with an introduction by M. B. Hooker in 1982.
 The book comprises four chapters – Legal History; Modifications of English
 Law; Institutions of Government; and The
-Judiciary and the Bar – and five appendices on treaties; parliamentary acts; letters patent, instructions and standing orders; case references and the related ordinances; and decisions on the applicability of the
+Judiciary and the Bar – and five appendices on treaties; parliamentary acts; letters patent, instructions and standing orders; case references and the related ordinances; and decisions on the applicability of the English statutes.6

-English statutes.
-6
-In his preface, Braddell acknowledged that the book was modelled after Walter
-J. Napier’s An Introduction to the Study of the Law Administered in the Colony of the
-Straits Settlements (1898), and was meant to be an update and expansion of Napier’s work.
+In his preface, Braddell acknowledged that the book was modelled after Walter J. Napier’s *An Introduction to the Study of the Law Administered in the Colony of the Straits Settlements* (1898), and was meant to be an update and expansion of Napier’s work.
 Although Napier’s publication is a small 52-page booklet comprising just three chapters, it was considered important for its discussion on the application of English law in the former British colonies.

-By the 1850s, however, there was much dissatisfaction with the quality of jus
--
-tice administered in Singapore.
-In 1853–54,
-Chinese immigration levels reached a new peak when men involved in the civil war in southern China began pouring into Singa
+By the 1850s, however, there was much dissatisfaction with the quality of justice administered in Singapore.
+In 1853–54, Chinese immigration levels reached a new peak when men involved in the civil war in southern China began pouring into Singapore in large numbers.
--
-pore in large numbers.
 This resulted in much unrest and bloodshed, necessitating stricter legislation and law enforcement and the administration of justice.

-In particular, there was a need to reorganise the structure of the court in order to provide for a separate division with its own Recorder serving just Singapore and
+In particular, there was a need to reorganise the structure of the court in order to provide for a separate division with its own Recorder serving just Singapore and